HollyAdele/hollyadele.github.io/_posts/2020-06-12-montessori-nursery.md

 [![Fisher Price Christmas Story](/post-images/little-people-christmas.png)](https://www.amazon.com/gp/product/B000067R86/ref=ppx_od_dt_b_asin_title_s01?ie=UTF8&psc=1)

-My kids didn't play with the Noah's Ark as much as it deserved, so I donated it to the nursery, since I was going to buy one anyway.
+Fisher Price also has  Noah's Ark set.
+We had one, but my kids didn't play with it as much as it deserved, so I donated it to the nursery, since I was going to buy one anyway.
 I hope nursery leaders use it to tell the story to the children.
 If not, children like animals and animals are God's creations so there's that.

 [![Fisher Price Noah's Ark](/post-images/little-people-ark.png)](https://www.amazon.com/Fisher-Price-Little-People-Noahs-Ark/dp/B00CQHYXOO/ref=sr_1_2?crid=1CEEBS64QDJQS&dchild=1&keywords=fisher+price+noahs+ark+playset&qid=1592013396&s=toys-and-games&sprefix=fisher+price+no%2Ctoys-and-games%2C158&sr=1-2)

 The last time I was in nursery, it was really hard to gather all the children for singing time.
 I'd gather some, and then turn my attention to get more, and the first group would lose interest.
+It was like herding cats.
 My solution?
 Buy stuff!

 My library's storytime uses these during some songs.
 You dance around with them while singing and it's fun.